fivequarters/fusebit.io/src/_blog/_posts/promise-performance-nodejs.md

 I would love to better integrate the output with VS Code or some other performance rendering library, and lord knows more testing - especially with the Express app - is definitely called for.
 But in the meantime, hopefully this will be useful for you!

-Want more like this?
+Want more developer articles like this?
 Follow [@fusebitio](https://twitter.com/fusebitio) for more entertaining (and useful) developer content.